softwaresale/python-crossclip/README.md

 ```

 It's as easy as that.
 The frontend wraps all of the backend specifics and
-provides a simple and uniform interface.
+provides a simple, uniform interface.

 ## Implementation Details
 This library uses a collection of backends to provide clipboard functionality
 for a specific system or clipboard.
 For example, there is a clipboard backend
 for the Windows system clipboard and the Gtk+ clipboard.
 Each backend inherits
-from an abstract class (interface?) that provides a set of common abstract
+from an abstract base class that provides a set of common abstract methods that
-functions that each backend should implement.
+each backend must implement.

-Each of these backends are used in the frontend class, clipboard.Clipboard.
+Each of these backends are used in the frontend class, `clipboard.Clipboard`.
-The Clipboard class determines the backend to use based on the system platform
+The `Clipboard` class determines the backend to use based on the system platform
 determined by the `sys.platform` value.
-It has the same functions layed out by
-the `BaseBackend` class, but implements the interface differently.
-The Clipboard
-class carries an instance of the backend and uses its functions to provide
+The Clipboard class carries an instance
+of the backend and uses its functions to provide clipboard functionality.
-clipboard functionality.

 With a design like this, the library is extensible.
 New backends can be added
 and removed.